THE PLATTERS

 Pop composer and producer Samuel "Buck" Ram replaced Bass as the group's manager shortly after their contract with Federal began.
 Chicagoan Ram's most notable claim to fame as a songwriter had been "I'll Be Home For Christmas," the 1943 Bing Crosby holiday standard, also credited to songwriters Walter Kent and Kim Gannon.
 In 1954, Ram came up with the idea to add a female singer to the group to set them apart from other popular R&B vocal acts of the day.
 Tony's sister Linda Hayes was first choice, but her success as a solo act at the time was reason enough to turn down the offer.
 Shirley Gunter (Cornell's sister) was considered, but she was part of a girl group, The Queens (who later scored a hit with "Oop Shoop").
 A 15-year-old named Zola Taylor auditioned and got the job; everyone involved liked her good looks and her voice.

 Sometime before 1955 Hodge left and was replaced by Paul Robi; the lineup of Williams, Reed, Lynch, Taylor and Robi remained unchanged for the next five years or so, long enough to make a permanent impression on the music industry.
 It started with the final Federal single, "Only You (And You Alone)," written by Buck Ram.
-Right around this time DooTone Records act The Penguins were hot, coming off their pop and R&B smash "Earth Angel," which drew the interest of Mercury Records.
+Right around this time DooTone Records act The Penguins were hot, coming off their pop and R&B smash "Earth Angel (Will You Be Mine)," which drew the interest of Mercury Records.
 Ram began managing them and worked out a deal with the label.
 His terms?
 You want the Penguins, you've got to take this other act along with 'em.
 Mercury execs gave the okay and the Platters suddenly found themselves on the roster of the major record company.
 "Only You" was rerecorded with R&B and jazz producer Bob Shad and hit the rhythm and blues charts in July, working its way slowly but steadily to number one by October.
 The single appeared on Mercury's pink label R&B series, but Ram insisted the group had wider potential.
 The label began promoting the single at mainstream stations while pressing all further copies on its regular black label.
 In October, just as it reached the R&B summit, the song premiered on the pop charts and within a few weeks had entered the top ten.

 Cover versions being the norm in those days, The Hilltoppers recorded "Only You" and it also reached the top ten, providing a bit of healthy competition for the original.
 But the Platters had established themselves across the board and were able to capitalize on the momentum of that first hit.
 1956 turned out to be a stellar year; "The Great Pretender," another song written by Ram, was Too real!"...it hit number one on the R&B charts at the beginning of January, achieving the ultimate crossover coup the following month when it topped the pop charts.
 Meanwhile the Penguins, the group Mercury had wanted in the first place, found difficulty gaining traction with radio programmers or record buyers despite solid material; the label dropped them in 1957.